xwmx/swiftly/Readme.markdown

 # Swiftly

-Transparent compilation for Swift scripts.
+Transparent compilation for Swift command line scripts / programs.

 When added used to run swift command line programs, compiles the program, saves the binary to a cache directory, and then calls the binary.
 On subsequent runs,